ueberauth/guardian/README.md

 ### Plug Error Handlers

-The error handler is a module that implements an `auth_error` function.
+The error handler is a module that implements an `auth_error` function:

 ```elixir
 defmodule MyApp.AuthErrorHandler do